avnish-jain/incremental-etl-on-lakehouse/README.md

-# Demo - Ingesting and aggregating database CDC logs into your Lakehouse Platform
+# Ingesting and aggregating database CDC logs into your Lakehouse Platform

 In this guide, we will walk through the process of ingesting database Change Data Capture (CDC) logs into Databricks and performing basic analysis on the data.